Corporate Governance

 Markus Kägi

-Markus Kägi, member of the Zurich Notary Bar, has been a member of the Swissgrid Board of Directors since 2019.
-From 2007 to 2019, he served as a Councillor of the Canton of Zurich and Head of the Building Department.
+Markus Kägi, owner of Zürcher Notarpatent, has been a member of the Swissgrid Board of Directors since 2019.
+Between 2007 and 2019, he was a Councillor of the Canton of Zurich and Head of the Building Department.
 In 2012/2013 and 2017/2018, he also served as President of the Government of the Canton of Zurich.
 Prior to this, from 1996 to 2007, he was the ombudsman for the Canton of Zurich and, from 2005 to 2007, Chairman of the European Ombudsman Institute.
 From 1991 to 1996, he was a member of the Cantonal Council of Zurich, taking over as Chairman in 1995/1996.

 Affiliations None.